 DELETE;

-When not matched by Target.
-This means when the rows are present in the source table but not in the target table, then we want to do an insert.
-So we have an insert statement.
+When not matched by Target, it means when the rows are present in the source table but not in the target table, then we want to do an insert.
+So, we include an insert statement.

 INSERT (ID, CustomerName) VALUES(S.ID, S.CustomerName)